 - so that [your promised transformation]

-I am a blogger, copywriter and coach.
-I help start-up entrepreneurs build large email lists so that they can mobilize, magnify and monetize their message.
+I am a pro blogger, copywriter and coach.
+I help bloggers earn a living from their blog so they can live the life of their dreams.

 Uber: A Real World Example of Value Propositions